ZmnSCPxj/clboss/README.md

 if you forget to issue `clboss-notice-onchain` CLBOSS will resume managing onchain funds at some point.

+### `clboss-unmanage`

+Continuing with the previous user story, suppose after the channel has been established, as a favor to your friend you decide not to charge LN fees towards their node.

+Normally CLBOSS will automatically manage LN fees for every channel.
+To suppress this, you can use the `clboss-unmanage` command, which has two parameters, `nodeid` and `tags`.

+    lightning-cli clboss-unmanage ${NODEID} lnfee

+The second parameter, `tags`, is a string containing a comma-separated set of unmanagement tags.
+After this, you can ste the fee manually with the normal C-Lightning `setchannelfee` command.

+To resume full management of the node, give an empty string:

+    lightning-cli clboss-unmanage ${NODEID} ""

+The possible unmanagement tags are:

+* `lnfee` - Do not manage the channel fee of channels to this node.

 ### `--clboss-min-onchain=<satoshis>`

 Pass this option to `lightningd` in order to specify a target